 chronic pain by bringing together neurological, cognitive, behavioral, and psychodynamic expertise concerning pain.
 These programs aim not only to make pain more manageable but also to modify the lifestyle that has evolved because of the pain.

-procedure in which a participant is first familiarized with one (1) stimulus, and then is given a choice between that stimulus and a new stimulus.
+comparison refers to a form of ranking in which a group of employees to be ranked are compared one pair at a time.
+Likewise, Paired comparison is a procedure in which a participant is first familiarized with one (1) stimulus, and then is given a choice between that stimulus and a new stimulus.
 Measurement of looking time indicates whether participants can tell the difference between the two (2) stimuli.

 learning is when the subject must learn a list of paired items.
 The left hand item of the pair is the stimulus item and the right-hand item is the response item.
 The subject must learn the pairs so that when given the stimulus item, he/she can produce the response item.